Kinyugo/odewel/README.md

 ## Setup

-:construction_worker: Get ready to take control of your model's performance! :construction_worker:

 ### Prerequisites

 Set up a virtual environment.
 You can use any environment manager you wish, e.g: `conda` or `venv` e.t.c.